 Placed on Hold

 Medical schools will sometimes postpone making a final decision about an applicant until later in the process.
 In such cases, they will send a letter notifying an applicant of their hold status.
-As with wait-list status, if you are placed on hold at a school that you would like to attend and the admission office invited you to submit additional information to help them review your application, you can send a letter stating your continued strong interest.
+As with wait-list status, if you are placed on hold at a school that you would like to attend and the admission office invited you to submit additional information to help them review your application, you can send a letter that provides an update about your activities and accomplishments since your secondary application, indicating your continued strong interest in the school.

 Given the competitive nature of the admission process, all applicants will receive rejections, no matter how strong an applicant they are.
 As with acceptances, rejections can come at any point in the process.

-If you receive no acceptances and would like to apply again, you must address the weaknesses in your application that prevented you from being accepted the first time.
+If you receive no acceptances and would like to apply again, you would need to address the areas of your your application that prevented you from being accepted the first time.
 In many cases, this may necessitate additional coursework, standardized testing, clinical work, research, or service activities, which means that you will need to wait at least one year before applying again.
 Dean Vassilev can help you assess the strengths and weakness of your application and/or whether or not it would be appropriate for you to consider other career choices.
 We urge you not to apply immediately following an unsuccessful application but to work closely with our office so we can assist you with your planning and the strengthening of your re-application.